Hot & Unattended Dogs

 - LEAVING THE AIR CONDITIONING RUNNING does not guarantee your dog’s safety.
 Vehicles may overheat and stall when the engine gets too hot.
 Newer cars are designed to shut down before this happens (EPA regulations).
 When the motor shuts down, the air conditioner stops working or may even start blowing hot air.

 Steamboat Springs hosts numerous special events, ranging from music concerts to festivals to races.
 With the constraints of many venues, large amounts of participants and often loud noises around many events, dogs are not permitted at many events in Steamboat Springs.

-It’s best to leave you pet at home and to find out before hand if pets are allowed at the event before heading there.
+It’s best to leave your pet at home and to find out beforehand if pets are allowed at the event before heading there.

 Heatstroke in Animals